Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 **AspectNet:** AspectNet simply use a linear layer as decoder.

 **RethinkNet:** Inspired by [TODO], we first sort the label according to their sampley size in descending order, and then we duplicate the **Rep** n (n=10 in the experiments, where n is the total aspect number) times and form a sequence.
-Finally a single direction GRU layer is applied to this sequence (Figure 5).
+Finally a single directional GRU layer is applied to this sequence (Figure 5).

 <img src="images/RethinkNet.png" width="500" height="350" align=center>